 Now being in U.K. I am eligible to have a '60 Smart Bus Pass', which I have managed to obtain.
 No need now to drive as you have a fantastic bus/transport system!
 I would rather rely on the bus than drive and injure other people.

-@Hidden username When I first developed epilepsy one had to stop driving for 3 years.
-I have been driving since then with no problems and I se that the rule is now only one year.
+@Donna41 When I first developed epilepsy one had to stop driving for 3 years.
+I have been driving since then with no problems and I see that the rule is now only one year.
 I was not aware that one could get a bus pass before one is 60 years but as I am now 76 I have had one for several years although I do not use it often 'cos the buses are so infrequent !

 yes if a medical condition stops you driving you are entitled to a bus pass